kkoderr/simpleCalcc/README.md

 # simpleCalcc
-A calculator made with python.
+A calculator made with python..

 Tools:
 python3.6, Tkinter.